Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem

 Let $(M,\omega)$ be a 6-dimensional closed non-Hamiltonian symplectic $S^1$-manifold with a generalized moment map $\Phi : M \rightarrow S^1$.
 If the fixed point set $M^{S^1}$ is non-empty, Theorem \ref{main-} states that the reduced space $M_{\xi} = \Phi^{-1}(\xi) / S^1$ should have $b_2^{+} \geq 2$ for any choice of the generalized moment map $\Phi$ and the regular value $\xi$.
-Now we start the proof of Theorem \ref{main-} with the following lemma.
+Now we start the proof of Theorem~\ref{main-} with the following theorem due to Guillemin, Lerman, and Sternberg.